We are accepting new cases

 • Abdominal pain: Stomach pain is one of the most common side effects of taking Ozempic.
 It may stem from an upset stomach caused by dose escalation.
 But it may also be a symptom of a more serious condition like gastroenteritis or gastroparesis.

-• Diarrhea: Another common Ozempic side effect that can also come from an stomach upset or indicate a more serious condition.
+• Diarrhea: Another common Ozempic side effect that can also result from an upset stomach, digestive issues or a more serious condition.

 • Hypoglycemia: This means low blood sugar, which can be debilitating or even fatal.
 Symptoms include shakiness, chills, dizziness, weakness and seizures.

-• Nausea or vomiting: Both can be from an upset stomach or from potentially severe conditions, such as an intestinal blockage.
+• Nausea or vomiting: Both nausea and vomiting can be from an upset stomach or from potentially severe conditions, such as an intestinal blockage.

 If you are experiencing a medical emergency, call 911.
-If you suspect an Ozempic overdose with less severe symptoms, call the Poison Control Center.
+If you suspect an Ozempic overdose with less severe symptoms, call the poison control center.
+You can reach your local poison center by calling 1-800-222-1222 or texting POISON to 301-597-7137.

 Once you’re safe, call your doctor to seek additional medical advice.
 They can discuss possible long-term side effects of taking Ozempic.